 On second thought, Mr. Clark says, “Why don’t all of you take over and tell us what you did on your school vacation?”
 He sits in my regular seat, at full attention.

 I let Grant take the lead.
-I figure he’’ll talk about what he did and that will be enough.
+I figure he’ can talk about what he did which will be enough for Mr. Clark.
 He is prepared, having written a “What I Did on My Vacation’ paper.

 “It’s a rap, Mr. Clark.
 That okay?”